STACK Documentation

 Test case construction and Maxima evaluation

-You can (and should) constuct test cases based on invalid expressions.
+You can (and should) construct test cases based on invalid expressions.
 If the raw testcase expression cannot be sent to the CAS, e.g. a missing bracket, then this invalidity will be tested.

 While test case construction uses simp:false Maxima must "evaluate" the expression prior to the result being used by an input as a test case.
 This will replace variables by their values.
 E.g. the typical case is to define a variable such as ta as the teacher's answer in the question variables field and use this throughout the question.
 This answer will either be simplified, or not, when the question variables are evaluated.
 To construct a test case using the teacher's answer use ta as the test case input.